KxSystems/docs/docs/ml/notebooks.md

 ## ML03 K-nearest neighbors

-The basic steps to follow in a standard machine learning problem previous to final model training are performed: features are scaled, data is split into training and test datasets and parameter tuning is done by measuring accuracy of a K-Nearest Neighbors (KNN) model for different values of parameter K.
+The basic steps to follow in a standard machine-learning problem previous to final model training are performed: features are scaled, data is split into training and test datasets and parameter tuning is done by measuring accuracy of a K-Nearest Neighbors (KNN) model for different values of parameter K.

 ## ML04 Feature engineering